jimenez-b/theme_saimaniq/README.md

 2. Concordia branding (fonts and colors)
 3. Colors applied as per Concordia rules regarding accesibility
 4. Custom branding and visuals for plugins
-   a.
+   - a.
 Poodll audio player
-   b.
+   - b.
 Multiblock
-   c.
+   - c.
 ConU Library Search
-   d.
+   - d.
 Components for Learning
 5. Mobile log-in

 ### TODO LIST: ###
+- [ ] MS01 - Integrations
+- - [ ] MS0101 Build settings page to include integrations
+- - [ ] MS0102 Build LivePerson integration
+- - [ ] MS0102 Build Proctorio integration
+- - [ ] MS0103 Build Conquizzer integration
+- [ ] MS02 - Features coming from COLEv2
+- - [ ] MS0201 Branding
+- - [ ] MS0202 Support FAQ Sidebar
+- - [ ] MS0203 General Quiz UX/UI
+- - [ ] MS0204 Summary of questions
+- - [ ] MS0204 Prevent clicking on exam exit
+- - [ ] MS0205 Customized checkboxes for the Copyright notice and the Terms and conditions
+- - [ ] MS0206 Add second verification for Copyright notice and Terms and conditions checkboxes

 1. Review fonts, especially main Concordia font, due to the issues (ethical) regarding gill sans
 2. M4-047 - Provide a way of highlighting new activities, so students are alerted to new activities Indicate on the front page when the item was last updated (so students know if a document was recently updated)